typelevel/cats-effect/site/src/main/mdoc/testing/index.md

 ### Testing concurrency

-When possible, use `TestContext` as your `ExecutionContext`, `ContextShift`, and `Timer`.
-This is generally the case if your code uses `Timer` and `Clock` to perform time-related operations, and doesn't directly read or interact with the jvm System clock.
+In many test cases, `TestContext` should be used as an `ExecutionContext`, `ContextShift`, and `Timer`.
+This gives you very precise control over the sequencing and scheduling of evaluation, making it possible to deterministically replicate certain race conditions or even identify timing-related bugs without having to rely on non-deterministic thread ordering. `TestContext` also gives you control over *time* (as exposed by `Timer` and `Clock`), which makes it easy to write unit tests for time-related semantics without having to rely on `sleep`s or other hacks.

-To simulate time passing in the test, use `Timer[F].sleep(duration)`, which will defer to `TestContext`.
+To simulate time passing in a test, use `Timer[F].sleep(duration)`, which will defer to `TestContext`.

+Be aware though that `TestContext` is a very artificial environment, and it can in turn mask bugs that a realistic executor would uncover.
+The most comprehensive test suites will often use a balance of both `TestContext` and a more real-world thread pool implementation.

 Some reference material on this approach: